Verfassungsblog/blog2book/README.md

-# blog2book
+# wp2latex
-Convert your blog articles to an book via latex
+Convert your wordpress blog articles to books, journals, etc. via LaTeX and this tool.